 As your pup grows you should pay attention to the advice your vet gives you on what amounts your dog should eat.
-The amount and type of food you should give your Sprocker depends on his size and how active is.
+The amount and type of food you should give your furry friens depends on his size and the activity level.

 Activity and Exercise Requirements